shipping icon

 2016: Meghan working for the Army Corps of Engineers as a field geologist at Fort Jackson, SC.

 When I returned from work on the road to my home base in Savannah, GA, I gathered with my roommates and friends over much-appreciated home cooked feasts and delightful meals out at restaurants.
-I found such joy in sharing food experiences with others; this stark contrast motivated me to pursue a lifestyle and career that would nurture my connection food and my health.
+I found such joy in sharing food experiences with others; this stark contrast motivated me to pursue a lifestyle and career that would nurture my connection food, community, and health.

 I came to farming seeking a connection with food and health, and since I have found motivation through the work and the rewards.
 Every step of my journey thus far, from my apprenticeship at Stone Barns to my co-management of Grape Hollow Farm in Holmes, NY has connected me to my own food and to the people I serve.